Rental Agency

 Top Gun: Maverick (Paramount Pictures)

-Increasingly though, as streaming platforms eat the movie business, this is happening:
+For as long as home movie watching has been a thing, this is how it’s been, more or less.
+Increasingly, though, as streaming platforms eat the movie business, this is happening:

 CODA (Apple Original Films)